demija/electronWeather/README.md

 # Weather app
 This is a minimal **Electron** application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.

-Icons used in app are [Tick weather icons](https://www.deviantart.com/xiao4/art/tick-weather-icons-96294478).
 Weather API is provided by [OpenWeatherMap](https://openweathermap.org/).

-Current location is fixed value of city **Sarajevo**.
-Plan in the future is to enable custom locations.

 # Deployment